The Eric Hoffer Award for Books

 Children's

-Titles in this category are for young children, including stories and picture books.
+The Children's category is for young children's books, including stories and picture books.

 Winner